apibara/dna/CONTRIBUTING.md

 Apibara DNA is built in Rust.
 We use [Nix](https://nixos.org/) to create reproducible builds.
 While Nix is terrific, we understand it's also a complex tool, and this section will help you start with it.
+For an easier setup, you can **use the provided devcontainer** that installs and configures Nix for you.

 **Installing Nix**